Lifetime Fitness Jobs | Health Club and Wellness Careers

 • Specialized roles such as trainers, lifeguards, or spa professionals require active certifications in their respective areas

-• Corporate roles may require associate’s or bachelor’s degrees, especially in areas like marketing, HR, or accounting
+• Corporate roles may require an associate’s or bachelor’s degree, especially in areas like marketing, HR, or accounting

 Experience Expectations